ethangyllenhaal/YellowWhiskeredGreenbul/README.md

 ### 06_mtDNA

 This section by María Tocora.
+It contains a markdown file designed for Github.
+It walks through the following steps: installing MitoFinder, making a text file of calls to run MitoFinder with singularity, and finally running that set of commands in parallel.

 ### 07_summary_stats